Is AT&T or CenturyLink better?

 CenturyLink Fiber Internet 500 Mbps | $50.00/mo.* | 500Mbps | 500Mbps | Fiber | View plan |

-CenturyLink Fiber Gigabit | $70.00/mo.† | 940Mbps | 940Mbps | Fiber | View plan |
+CenturyLink Fiber Gigabit | $75.00/mo.† | 940Mbps | 940Mbps | Fiber | View plan |

-Simply Unlimited Internet | $50.00/mo.‡ | 100Mbps | 10Mbps | DSL | View plan |
+Simply Unlimited Internet 100 Mbps | $55.00/mo.‡ | 100Mbps | 10Mbps | DSL | View plan |

 Data effective as of publish date.
 Pricing and speeds are subject to change.
 Not all offers available in all areas.

 † Speed may not be available in your area.
-Maximum download/upload speed of up to 940Mbps via a wired connection.
+Maximum download/upload speed of up to 940 Mbps via a wired connection.
 Paperless billing required.
 Taxes and fees apply.
-Online ONLY.
-Free Modem.
-Free Install.
+Offer details.
+Offer includes professional installation at customer’s eligible location.

-‡ Paperless billing or prepaid required.
+‡ Speed may not be available in your area.
+Paperless billing or prepay required.
 Additional taxes, fees, and surcharges apply.
-Get the fastest Internet speed available at your location (max speed is up to 100Mbps.)
+Get the fastest internet speed available at your location (max speed is up to 100 Mbps).

 If you’re lucky enough to have CenturyLink fiber coverage, you can access some of the most affordable fiber internet plans around.
 We recommend fiber internet if it’s available in your area because you get the fastest upload and download speeds compared to DSL and cable internet.

-We like that CenturyLink fiber internet is not exclusively a boutique product, as CenturyLink’s 200Mbps plan is the most affordable fiber internet option from a major ISP.
-With 200Mbps upload and download speeds, this plan is far from the fastest option, but at only $30 monthly, it’s affordable and a great fit for many households.
-By comparison, AT&T’s fiber internet plans start at $55 per month.
+We like that CenturyLink fiber internet is not exclusively a boutique product, as CenturyLink’s 500 Mbps plan is an affordable fiber internet option.
+With 500Mbps upload and download speeds, this plan is affordable for such fast speeds and will be a great fit for most households.
+By comparison, AT&T’s fiber internet plans start at $55 per month for 300 Mbps.

-Still, CenturyLink’s fiber internet plans feature great benefits like flat-rate pricing, no contracts, and unlimited data.
+CenturyLink’s fiber internet plans feature great benefits like flat-rate pricing, no contracts, and unlimited data.
 These features are increasingly standard among fiber ISPs (including AT&T), but we appreciate when ISPs don’t try to spring surprise price increases on customers.

-If you’re outside CenturyLink’s fiber area, you have to settle for the provider’s Simply Unlimited Internet DSL plan.
+If you’re outside CenturyLink’s fiber area, you have to settle for the provider’s Simply Unlimited Internet DSL plans.
 DSL internet’s download speeds vary widely by address, and we only recommend it if your house can’t get regular internet service.

 AT&T plans and prices